tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 > Code is easy to understand when it clearly reflects the problem it’s solving, and thus openly exposes that problem’s domain.

 According to the book, one way to help identify where your code falls on the concrete-abstract spectrum is to see if a surface-level reading of the code can reveal what problem it is solving.
 The authors suggest asking questions that will reveal similarities and differences between code paths.
 When code is abstract, you often "hide" variations in your abstractions.
-As a result, identifying code path variations will be more difficult, at a glance, with more abstract code.
+As a result, identifying code path variations, at a glance,  will be more difficult with more abstract code.
 Below are questions that the authors suggest asking when evaluating a solution to the 99 Bottles problem.

 1. How many verse variants are there?
 1. Which verses are most alike?
 In what way?